rnpbr/opennetworking-docs/docs/en/Contribua.md

 * [taskpy](https://github.com/taskipy/taskipy) for task automation
 * [mkdocs](https://www.mkdocs.org/) for documentation
 * [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) for documentation theme
-* [commitizen](https://commitizen-tools.github.io/commitizen/) for commit message standardization
+* [commitizen](https://commitizen-tools.github.io/commitizen/) for standardizing commit messages

-## :fontawesome-solid-user-gear: How to Contribute
+## :fontawesome-solid-user-gear: How to contribute

 First of all, thank you for being part of this project!
 Your help is very welcome.